MyPingO/NSS-Golf/README.md

 ## Usage Instructions

-1. **Visit the Site:** Go to [project-URL] (still not made) in your web browser.
+1. **Visit the Site:** Go to nssgolfshots.com in your web browser.
 2. **Register/Log In:** If you're a new user, register an account.
 If you're a returning user you should be logged in automatically.
 3. **Browse the Gallery:** The home page is where you can see all the images uploaded to the site.
-Click on an image to view it in a larger size and see its associated YouTube link.
+Click on an image to view it in a larger size and see its associated video link (, Vimeo, etc.).
 4. **Uploading an Image:** If you are logged in, you can upload your own images.
 Each image requires a link to a video to verify the shot is as shown in the image.
     The image must show the swing of the shot and what the minimap looked like.
 When performing a swing, the game hides the minimap.
 You must edit the photo to include the minimap in the image.
     You will be asked to input the stats of the shot such as Wind Speed, Flag Position, etc. Answer correctly, otherwise the image will not be accepted.